Classification

 Compute the solution to the Dirichlet problem (temperatures at equilibrium).

-• labels – Known labels (dictionary or vector of int).
+• labels (dict, np.ndarray) – Known labels (dictionary or vector of int).
 Negative values ignored.

-• labels_row – Labels of rows and columns for bipartite graphs.
+• labels_row (dict, np.ndarray) – Labels of rows for bipartite graphs.
 Negative values ignored.

-• labels_col – Labels of rows and columns for bipartite graphs.
+• labels_col (dict, np.ndarray) – Labels of columns for bipartite graphs.
 Negative values ignored.

-• force_bipartite – If True, consider the input matrix as a biadjacency matrix (default = False).
+• force_bipartite (bool) – If True, consider the input matrix as a biadjacency matrix (default = False).

 self